"The UN Global Goals offer a vision of the world that I believe people in Scotland share.

 Voluntary National Review

-The Voluntary National Review (VNR) is a core part of the SDG process, which asks UN Member States to review and report on their progress towards the Goals.
+The Voluntary National Review (VNR) is a core part of the SDG process, which asks United Nations Member States to review and report on their progress towards the Goals.